 The Group's business requires high levels of working capital funding and significant liquidity.
 The Group's funding requirements are generally correlated with movements in commodity prices and the extent of business opportunities.
 Increasing commodity prices primarily lead to increased funding requirements for the Group's marketing activities, but may also lead to increased funding associated with acquisitions and/or capital expenditures in the Group's industrial activities as it looks to increase production in a higher commodity price environment.
 In a falling commodity price environment, the Group will generally generate less cash flow from its industrial activities but will also require lower working capital funding in its marketing activities.
 In these circumstances, it may also choose to defer discretionary capital expenditure and shut or curtail production of certain assets.
 The Group's primary financial objective is to maintain a strong financial profile in line with an investment grade rating, including having access to sufficient amounts of liquidity to finance its operations and planned growth.
 In order to support the Group's overall financial position during 2020, and in light of the uncertainty resulting from the COVID-19 pandemic, the Board determined that no 2020 distribution to shareholders would be made.
-The Board made the first tranche of a 2021 base distribution of U.S.\$0.06 per share (U.S.\$794 million) in May 2021.
+The Board has proposed a 2021 base distribution of U.S.\$0.12 per share (U.S.\$1.6 billion), payable in two equal instalments in 2021.
+The distribution is subject to shareholders' approval at the annual general meeting on 29 April 2021.
 At 31 December 2019, the Group's net funding was U.S.\$34,366 million and net debt was U.S.\$17,556 million.
 At 31 December 2020, the Group's net funding was U.S.\$35,428 million and net debt was U.S.\$15,844 million.
-At 30 June 2021, the Group's net funding was U.S.\$31,854 million and net debt was U.S.\$10,624 million.

 The Group uses short- and medium-term debt to finance its current assets, comprising inventories and trade receivables, which are either self-liquidating or otherwise subject to a high rate of turnover.
 The Group meets these financing requirements by maintaining appropriate levels of cash reserves and/or ensuring that it has sufficient headroom under its committed revolving credit facilities.
 Against a backdrop where near-term debt maturities and investment commitments are deemed "normal", it is the Group's policy to maintain a minimum level of committed liquidity headroom of U.S.\$3 billion to meet all expected and unexpected cash requirements of its business.
 The liquidity headroom is provided in the form of cash, undrawn committed revolving credit facilities and marketable securities.

-As at 30 June 2021, the Group had available committed liquidity and cash amounting to U.S.\$9.3 billion.
 As at 31 December 2020, the Group had available committed liquidity amounting to U.S.\$10.3 billion.
 As at 31 December 2019, the Group had available committed undrawn credit facilities and cash amounting to U.S.\$10.1 billion.
 The Group has alternative sources of headroom which are not included in these figures (e.g. liquidity can be raised quickly through undrawn uncommitted credit facilities which are not included in the reported headroom).
-During the six months ended 30 June 2021 and years ended 31 December 2018, 2019 and 2020, the Group complied with the requirements of its borrowing arrangements.
+During the years ended 31 December 2018, 2019 and 2020, the Group complied with the requirements of its borrowing arrangements.
 None of the Group's credit facilities or funding programmes include rating triggers which would accelerate repayment obligations in the event of a credit rating downgrade.